eigr/spawn/docs/modeling_with_actors.md

 2. **Customer Service Applications**: Each customer session can be modeled as an actor, managing individual interactions and maintaining state throughout the session.
 This is particularly useful in chatbots and automated customer service systems where maintaining context and state consistency is crucial.

 3. **Financial Systems**: In banking applications, transactions can be modeled as actors.
 This allows for secure, concurrent processing of transactions, ensuring that the system can handle multiple operations simultaneously without risking data corruption.

+4. **Game Applications**: In multiplayer online games, actors can represent various entities such as players, non-player characters (NPCs), items, and game rooms.
+Each actor encapsulates its state and behavior, interacting through messages to create a dynamic and responsive game world.

 ### Architectural Decisions Influenced by Actor Model Constraints